Bernardo-Castilho/SimScript/README.md

 ## Simulation

-Creates entities and resources (queues) and schedules the execution of the entity scripts as they execute their tasks.
+Simulations creates resources (queues) and entities which execute an asynchronous script method which describes the actions each entity should perform.

 ## Queues